The Best Shoes For Running: What To Recommend To Your Patients

 Watch Dr. Steele explain shoe technology and how to choose the most appropriate style.

 There are four main types of shoes, each manufactured by most major companies.
-Examination of shoe wear often yields a predictable pattern amenable to a change in shoe wear.
+Examination of shoe wear often yields a predictable pattern amenable to change.
 Here are the four most common patterns of wear.

 Motion-Control Shoes